11 - Translation

 - What nucleotide provides the energy to terminate translation?

 - Discuss what happens to each of the individual molecules after translation is terminated.
-Are some of them recycled?
+Are some of these molecules recycled?
 If so, which ones?

 Polysomes and Coupled Transcription and Translation

-In the electron microscope, many ribosomes (polyribosomes or polysomes) can be observed, attached to a single mRNA transcript (see figure 11.14).
-Polysomes are visualized attached to both prokaryotic mRNA and eukaryotic mature mRNA transcripts.
+In the electron microscope, multiple ribosomes (polyribosomes or polysomes) are often observed attached to a single mRNA transcript (see figure 11.14).
+Polysomes have been observed attached to both prokaryotic mRNA and eukaryotic mature mRNA transcripts.

-Since prokaryotic cells lack nuclei, transcription and translation in bacteria are coupled, meaning that translation can begin before transcription is completed.
+Since prokaryotic cells lack nuclei, transcription and translation are coupled, meaning that translation can begin before transcription is completed.
 In eukaryotes, transcription and translation are uncoupled.
-Transcription in eukaryotes occurs within the nucleus; translation occurs later, in the cytoplasm.
+Transcription and RNA modifications occur within the nucleus; translation occurs later, in the cytoplasm.